October 4th, 2023

 The BMS port red and black wires can also be connected to provide power instead of using the BMS connector and ground point.

-Before connecting pins, make sure the battery is unplugged and the onboard capacitor has no energy by either shorting the capacitor leads or pressing the dashboard power button a few times while it is plugged in but not connected to the battery.
+Before connecting pins, ensure the battery is unplugged and the onboard capacitor has no energy by shorting the capacitor leads or pressing the dashboard power button a few times while it is plugged in but not connected to the battery.

 Connect your STLink to the pins as shown, you can choose either location for 5v and GND.